Fate of Hellas: Resources and workers

 Whether playing in single-player or multiplayer mode, each game begins roughly the same way; the player is positioned at a set location on the map, usually with a prebuilt base building, and often with a certain number of soldiers and/or workers.
 The game features three types of resource; gold, wood and food.
 Gold and wood are required to construct buildings, research new weaponry and technologies, equip warriors with weapons and shields, and build war machines such as catapults, siege towers, and chariots.
 Food is required to sustain the army and workforce.
 If food reserves drop to zero, the number of health points of all combat units begins to dwindle, eventually dropping to 10% of the maximum amount.
 The player can acquire gold by building goldmines, wood by clearing forests, and food by constructing buildings such as farms or sending workers out to hunt.

 Workers (Helots for the Spartans; slaves for the Macedonians) are required to construct buildings and gather wood.
 They also occupy and perform the requisite task of each building, whether the building is a resource building such as a farm, a research building such as a workshop, or a manufacture building such as a forge.
-Workers can be directly controlled by the player, and can be ordered to repair buildings, collect enemy weapons, hunt game, and, if necessary, fight.
-Each individual worker must be recruited manually in the player's base building.
+Workers can be directly controlled by the player and can be ordered to repair buildings, collect enemy weapons, hunt game, and, if necessary, fight.
+Each worker must be recruited manually in the player's base building.
 Resources have to be transported by workers from their point of origin (such as a goldmine, forest, or farm) to either the base building or a specific storage building, but they do not have to be transported to building sites, to buildings where they are being used for research or manufacturing, or to buildings that are being upgraded.

 Both races have their own unique buildings, heroes, soldiers, support troops, and special abilities.
 For example, the Spartan headquarters is the Acropolis and the Macedonian is the Megaron.
 Each of their economic models is also slightly different.
 For example, the Spartans require specific storage for all three resources, whereas the Macedonians require storage for only food and wood.